Can I Withdraw Money From a 401K If I Have a Hardship?

 - You are receiving distributions in the form of an annuity.

 - You, but not a family member, are deemed totally and permanently disabled.

 - You have unreimbursed medical expenses that are more than 10% of your adjusted gross income (AGI) if you are under 65 years, or 7.5% of your AGI if you are age 65 or older at the end of the tax year.

 - The distribution is due to an IRS levy.

 - You took the distribution as a military reservist called to active duty for more than 180 days.

 Your hardship distribution can not exceed the amount you need for the qualifying hardship, but it can include the money you need to pay taxes and any penalties that result from the distribution.

 Generally, the withdrawal can’t be greater than the contributions you have made to the plan and can’t include the account’s earnings.

-However, the withdrawal can include regular matching contributions and profit-sharing contributions, if your plan allows.
+However, if your plan allows, the withdrawal can include regular matching contributions and profit-sharing contributions.

 These rules do NOT apply to IRAs.